bazel-contrib/rules_jvm_external/migration/README.md

 maven_jar_migrator_repositories()
 ```

-Run command in root of project workspace to generate the `maven_install` WORKSPACE snippet:
+Next, run this command in root of project workspace to generate the
+`maven_install` WORKSPACE snippet:

 ```
 $ bazel run @rules_jvm_external//migration:maven_jar
 ```

+This command will also run the buildozer commands to migrate your project to
+use the new `maven_install` labels.

 If the snippet looks good, concatenate it to the end of your WORKSPACE file: